istio/istio.io/content/en/docs/tasks/observability/logs/telemetry-api/index.md

 1. Filter access log with workload mode

-You can disable inbound access log for `details` service with following configuration:
+You can disable inbound access log for `details` service with the following configuration:

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n default -f -